-Erectile Dysfunction (ED) – also called male impotency.
-Male Impotency is sexual dysfunction characterized by the inability to develop or maintain an erection of the penis during sexual performance.
+Erectile Dysfunction (ED) – or more commonly referred to as male impotency.
+Male Impotency is a sexual dysfunction characterized by the inability to develop or maintain an erection of the penis during sexual activity.

-Recent studies have shown that men with advanced periodontal disease (also called periodontitis) are at greater risk for erectile dysfunction.
+Recent scientific studies have shown that men with advanced periodontal disease (also called periodontitis) are at a higher risk for erectile dysfunction.
 The same study also says young men under age 30 are at risk as well.
-The study was based on almost 33,000 men with erectile dysfunction and then randomly selected another group of men without erectile dysfunction.
+The study was based on approximately 33,000 men with erectile dysfunction and then randomly selected another group of men without erectile dysfunction.
 About 12% of the participants had advanced periodontal disease.
 This group with advanced periodontal disease included about 27% of the men with erectile dysfunction and about 9% of those without erectile dysfunction issues.
 The study lasted for five years.